 Step 2: Ecosystem Assessment

 The second step of the integrated framework is to qualitatively assess the status of the marine ecosystem and the associated impacts of fishing.
 This step is important, because other impacts like pollution or loss of habitats due to coastal development can affect the success of fishery management, both in terms of sustaining fishery yields and maintaining ecosystem health.
 Ecosystem assessments can be done using local and/or expert knowledge of the area, or through simple-to-gather measurements such as fish biomass.
 Ecosystem assessments can be used to prioritize management measures to address the impacts that pose the highest levels of risk to ecosystems, and (if quantitative information is available), to set targets for fish biomass that are consistent with healthy ecosystems.
+In a multispecies fishery it may be necessary to identify differential impacts on different habitat components that are critical to the health of each of the species being caught, such as spawning grounds and feeding areas.

 Users can apply any of the three methods outlined below to establish the status of their local ecosystem.
 The first method presented, the Ecological Risk Assessment for the Effects of Fishing, has been peer-reviewed and in use for a number of years.
 The Ecosystem Thresholds for Coral Reefs method and the Comprehensive Assessment of Risk to Ecosystems (CARE) Model are newer, but they have been applied and tested in a number of settings around the world.
+The Ecosystem Thresholds for Coral Reefs method is one of the few methods that we are aware of that is explicitly designed to assess ecosystem health in a multispecies fishery setting.
+However, the CARE and ERAEF methods can also be applied in multispecies fisheries.

 Ecological Risk Assessment for the Effects of Fishing